 - University of Wolverhampton – 10% discount on course fees for trade union members.
 For more information visit their website or contact email@example.com

-- E-Careers – 10% discount for UNISON members on a range of professional qualifications and skills development courses; quote ‘UNISON10’
+- E-Careers – 10% discount for UNISON members on a range of professional skills development courses; quote ‘UNISON10’

 Do you work in a school?

 The Education Support Partnership, a charity for the education workshop, offers a Training and Development fund in partnership with the CSIS Charity Fund, specifically to assist: